Flavorful leptoquarks at the LHC and beyond: Spin 1: Model Setup

 in the mass-basis of the down-type quarks and the charged leptons.

 The interactions of $V_1$ and $V_3$ with the standard model gauge bosons follow from the kinetic terms

 and

 respectively.
-Here, $T^a$ denote the generators of QCD in the fundamental representation, normalized to ${\rm tr} (T^a T^b)=\delta^{ab}/2$.
-In addition to the terms with covariant derivatives $D^\mu$ renormalizable, gauge invariant interactions with the gluon field strength tensor, parametrized by the coupling $\kappa$, exist (see e.g.\@ \cite{Rizzo:1996ry}).
+Here, $T^a$ denote the generators of QCD in the fundamental representation, normalized to ${\rm tr} (T^a T^b)=\delta^{ab}/2$, and $\vec V_3, \vec W_{\mu\nu}$ are the three-component vectors in spin-1 representation of $ SU(2)_L$.
+In addition to the terms with covariant derivatives $D^\mu$ renormalizable, gauge invariant interactions with the gluon field strength tensor, parametrized by the coupling $\kappa$, exist (see e.g.\@ \cite{Rizzo:1996ry, Baker:2019sli}).
+Other renormalizable couplings of the leptoquark bilinear to weak boson field strengths $W_{\mu\nu}$ and $B_{\mu\nu}$ are irrelevant for the present study.
 The value of $\kappa$ depends on the ultraviolet completion of the model, e.g.\@ $\kappa=1$ in a Yang-Mills case in which the vector leptoquark is the gauge boson of a non-abelian gauge group.
 We choose the benchmark values $\kappa=0$ and $\kappa=1$ throughout the paper, see Sec.~\ref{sec:decay} for a brief discussion of the impact of $\kappa$ on leptoquark production.

 We assume that only couplings to quark and lepton doublets are present and hence neglect couplings to singlet fermions in Eq.~\eqref{Yukawa:V1}.
 This feature is not generic across possible UV completions and requires some model building, e.g.\@ it does not hold in the minimal Pati-Salam model.
 Some of the proposed models in which $V_1$ is a gauge boson also include new vector-like fermions which render the coupling matrix $\lambda_{\bar QL}$ non-unitary.
 Several models that can accommodate such a choice for $V_1$ have been proposed in the literature.
-For a selection of references studying the $V_1$ leptoquark in the context of the $b\to s \ell\ell$ transitions we refer the reader to Refs.~\cite{Kosnik:2012dj, Hiller:2016kry,Barbieri:2015yvd, DiLuzio:2017vat, Barbieri:2017tuq, Barbieri:2016las, Calibbi:2017qbu, Blanke:2018sro, Fornal:2018dqn, Greljo:2018tuh, Balaji:2019kwe, DiLuzio:2018zxy, Bordone:2017bld, Cornella:2019hct, Fuentes-Martin:2019ign,Angelescu:2018tyl, Bhaskar:2020gkk, Altmannshofer:2020ywf, Dev:2020qet, Mecaj:2020opd, Hati:2020cyn, Bhaskar:2021pml, Crivellin:2021egp}.
+For a selection of references studying the $V_1$ leptoquark in the context of the $b\to s \ell\ell$ transitions we refer the reader to Refs.~\cite{Kosnik:2012dj, Hiller:2016kry,Barbieri:2015yvd, DiLuzio:2017vat, Barbieri:2017tuq, Barbieri:2016las, Calibbi:2017qbu, Blanke:2018sro, Fornal:2018dqn, Greljo:2018tuh, Balaji:2019kwe, DiLuzio:2018zxy, Bordone:2017bld, Cornella:2019hct, Fuentes-Martin:2019ign,Angelescu:2018tyl, Bhaskar:2020gkk, Altmannshofer:2020ywf, Dev:2020qet, Mecaj:2020opd, Hati:2020cyn, Bhaskar:2021pml, Crivellin:2021egp,Assad:2017iib}.